We Have A Lot Of Questions About Jennifer Aniston Eating One M&M At A Time

 The revelation isn't annoying, though, as much as perplexing.
-I mean, it must take this woman months to get through a bag of Lay's, and those are notoriously half-air anyway.
-So, naturally, we have a lot of questions about how a person can ever just eat a single chip or a single M&M. Namely: What kind of witchcraft is required to stop the urge of eating multiple chips, and multiple M&Ms?
+I mean, it must take this woman months to get through a bag of Walker's, and those are notoriously half-air anyway.
+So, naturally, we have a lot of questions about how a person can ever just eat a single crisp or a single M&M. Namely: What kind of witchcraft is required to stop the urge of eating multiple crisps, and multiple M&Ms?
 And does Jennifer Aniston plan to reveal her source?

 Advertisement